Cystitis in cats

 More info

 Cystitis is a fairly common condition in cats.
-It happens when their bladder becomes inflamed, which makes it difficult to pass urine.
-This can be uncomfortable and painful.
-Both male and female cats can get cystitis, but tom cats have a longer and narrow urethra which can cause extra complications related to cystitis.
+It happens when their bladder becomes inflamed, which can make passing urine uncomfortable, painful and even sometimes difficult.
+Both male and female cats can get cystitis.
+But tom cats have a long, narrow urethra, which is more likely to block completely as a result of swelling, blood clots or muscle spasms.

 Cystitis can come back, but there are ways to manage it and reduce symptoms.